aws-samples/ecs-deep-learning-workshop/README.md

 ## Appendix:

 ### Estimated Costs:
-The estimated cost for running this 2.5 hour workshop is $0.25.
+The estimated cost for running this 2.5 hour workshop will be less than $5.

 ### Learning Resources:
 Here are additional resources to learn more about AWS, Docker, MXNet.